I was first introduced to OEE in 2008. After working with it for 11 years, I’ve decided to summarise my thoughts and experiences with it.

 Option 2

 Planned downtime should not hurt OEE because it was expected.
 To implement this, you do need strong rules around coding.
 The danger of this approach is that your focus can move from reducing waste, to meeting the plan.
-That said, I understand that this method has it place, especially in more departmentalised heavy industries.
+That said, I understand that this method has its place, especially in more departmentalised heavy industries.
 In these sectors, an optimised production plan is the central point around which all other activity is organised.

 Key Take-aways

-1. OEE is a loss detection system.
+- OEE is a loss detection system.
 It’s there to stimulate conversations about reducing losses.

-2. At its heart, OEE measures losses associated with plant equipment and machines.
+- At its heart, OEE measures losses associated with plant equipment and machines.

-3. OEE is most useful in high demand, capital intensive manufacturing situations.
+- OEE is most useful in high demand, capital intensive manufacturing situations.

-4. How planned downtime will be handled needs to be thought through and agreed to up-front.
+- How planned downtime will be handled needs to be thought through and agreed to up-front.

-5. In your quest to drive up OEE, don’t forget that good processes and habits are what actually make the difference.
+- In your quest to drive up OEE, don’t forget that good processes and habits are what actually make the difference.

 References